(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Common faces of the Quantum and Classical Correlation sets

 \section{Common faces of the Quantum and Classical Correlation sets}

 In the previous sections, we have studied the boundary of the quantum set with specific regard to its relation with the no-signaling boundary and to self-testing applications.
 In this section, we explore the region of the boundary of the quantum set that also serves as the boundary of the classical set.
-As such, these regions serve as testing grounds and pointers towards information-theoretic means of constraining general non-signaling correlations and picking out quantum theory from amongst non-signaling theories.
+Motivated by finding the nonlocal games that have no quantum advantage, Linden et al. in \cite{linden2007quantum} first discovered a family of two-party inequalities that do not admit any quantum violation.
+These inequalities define the NLC (no advantage in nonlocal computation) information-theoretic principle.
+As such, these regions serve as testing grounds and pointers towards information-theoretic means of constraining general non-signaling correlations and picking out quantum theory from among non-signaling theories.
+It was proven in~\cite{ramanathan2017tightness, linden2007quantum, ramanathan2021violation} that NLC games do not define facets of the classical correlation set.
+In~\cite{escola2020all, ramanathan2021violation}, the authors studied the geometry of the common faces of the quantum and classical correlation set and found that none of them are tight.

 Specifically, we focus on the set of correlations alone, i.e., the correlators $\langle A_x B_y \rangle$ for binary observables $A_x, B_y$ excluding the local marginals $\langle A_x \rangle, \langle B_y \rangle$.
 Such correlation Bell inequalities are also termed XOR games, and we present systematic constructions of nontrivial XOR games with $m_a, m_b$ inputs for Alice and Bob respectively such that the quantum value of the game equals the classical value.